PhD, Psychological Studies, University of California Los Angeles, 2008

 - Individuals with autism spectrum disorder (ASD)

-- Under-served communities of color
+- Under-served communities

 - Rural populations